Lauren Anderson

 This soulful rocker, originally from Chicago, has had a passion for singing throughout her entire life.
 Growing up in a household that was rich in music, her influences were widely varied from artists such as Susan Tedeschi, Bonnie Raitt, The Pointer Sisters, Eva Cassidy, Etta James, Joss Stone, Kelly Clarkson, and many more.

 Having listened to those around her, telling her that music and the arts were difficult fields to have a career in, Lauren followed the safe path in life, making sure she had a "back-up" plan while working on her music and performing.
-This lead her to The University of Kansas to complete her masters degree in music therapy.
-During her masters, she spent time training as a therapist in jails, schools and hospise.
-In order to pay for school, while working on her masters, she worked full time as a pre-school teacher and as a caregiver for adults with Intellectual Disabilities.
-After she graduated, she completed her internship on Whidbey Island in Washington State, where she practiced music therapy in the Whidney General Hospital.
+This led her to The University of Kansas to complete her Masters degree in music therapy.
+During her masters, she spent time training as a therapist in jails, schools and hospice.
+In order to pay for school, while working on her masters, she worked full time as a preschool teacher and as a caregiver for adults with Intellectual Disabilities.
+After she graduated, she completed her internship on Whidbey Island in Washington State, where she practiced music therapy in the Whidbey General Hospital.
 After her internship, she moved back to Kansas City where she worked for several years as a music therapist on a pediatric unit and at a school for at-risk youth in Kansas City.
-While working on the pediatric unit, she completed her masters degree with a thesis and research study on the use of music therapy to improve respiratory function and quality of life with children with Cistic Fibrosis.
+While working on the pediatric unit, she completed her masters degree with a thesis and research study on the use of music therapy to improve respiratory function and quality of life with children with Cystic Fibrosis.

 Lauren released her first official EP, “Do & Hope”, in August 2014.
 Fittingly, this EP was named after the unofficial motto of Lauren’s mother’s side of the family, who often remarked, “Just do it and hope it turns out okay.”